On this page, you’ll find details about Lowcock Genealogy and Lowcock Family History. As well notable historic figures that had the Lowcock surname.

 I started researching the Lowcock surname because, being candid, it’s not that common or famous, so there’s no easy to find facts available.
 I am by no means an expert, more a very amateur enthusiast.
 I do occasionally (like once or twice a year) play around on Ancestry.com but that’s about it.

 I update the pages as I learn more information, so please bookmark this page and come back for the latest findings (or get notified of pages updates using VisualPing).
-If you’re interested, this page was last updated Last updated: July 8, 2017 at 17:07 pm
+You are also welcome to link to this page from your own website, blog, Facebook page, etc. If you’re interested, this page was Last updated: June 3, 2018 at 10:50 am

-If you are looking to research the Lowcock family name, history, please read the content on these pages.
+If you are looking to research Lowcock genealogy, the Lowcock family name, Lowcock family history, or just Lowcock history please read the content on these pages.
 From my research, the only direct relationship to me I have found is Henry Lowcock, the inventor of the Lowcock Plough.
+All of the Lowcock Family Tree History research and relationship to me is at the end of the plough page.

 Lowcock: UK 1800-1900s

-If you’re interested in historical people and things associated with the Lowcock name, you’re in the right place.
+If you’re interested in historical people, inventions, products and things associated with the Lowcock name, you’re in the right place.
 The below list is for those with the Lowcock surname living in the UK between 1800-1900.
-There is some more detail for the family behind the Lowcock Plough, as I am related and I track their migration to Australia.
+There is some more detail for the family behind the Lowcock Plough, as I am related and I tracked their migration to Australia.

-- Lowcock Plough: a type of turnwrest plough (I am related!)
+- Lowcock Plough: a type of turnwrest plough, invented by Henry Lowcock (I am related, read the end of the Plough article!)

-- Lowcock Fuel Economiser: for fuel efficiency in steam engines.
+- Lowcock Fuel Economiser: for fuel efficiency in steam engines (no relation)

 Each of the above Lowcock family members come from a different part of the UK.
 I put together a handy map for some context.